JoeyStanley/real/_posts/2017-09-08-testing-english-phonetics.1.md

 layout: post
 title:  "Testing English Phonetics"
 date:   2017-09-08 00:02:00 -0400
-tags: [Side Projects, Teaching, Statistics]
+tags: [Side Projects, Teaching, Statistics, Phonetics]
 ---

 So I'm teaching phonetics and phonology this semester and we're using Ladefoged & Johnson's *A Course in Phonetics* textbook.
 As I was preparing to teach about stops, I thought it might be a good idea as a homework assignment for students to gather their own data to see if some of these ideas panned out.
 Here's my quick study.